 If you have kids, you probably have Play Doh.
-And if you have Play-Doh, it’s probably been left out at some point and gotten all cracked and dried out and you’ve wondered how to fix dry Play Doh.
+And if you have Play-Doh, it’s probably been left out at some point and gotten all cracked and dried out and you’ve wondered how to fix dried out Play Doh.

 My little one loves her Play Doh and I didn’t want to just throw it out when I found it in bad shape.

-So I decided to find a way to fix old Play Doh, making it soft and pliable once more.
+So I decided to find a way to fix dry Play Doh, making it soft and pliable once more.

 I searched the web and Pinterest and found a few suggestions, all of which I tried.

-Here is the method that hands-down worked the best to revive old Play Doh.
+Here is the method that hands-down worked the best to fix old Play Doh.
 All you need is a damp paper towel and a Ziploc bag and your old dried out Play Doh can be as good as new again!

 This increases the surface area and allows more contact with water in the damp paper towel.